Apollo013/CSharp_edX_DEV204X/README.md

 Coursework includes...

 * Use of basic programming data types in C#
-* Use of bdecision statements and repetition
+* Use of decision statements and repetition
 * Performing object-oriented programming in C#
 * Creating and using methods
 * Useing complex data structures and collections